Bean leaf beetles

 Adults will chew holes in pods; occasionally damaging seed (Figure 2).

 Adult feeding can also transmit plant diseases, such as Bean pod mottle virus (BPMV), which can cause stunting, seed coat mottling and discoloration, and a decrease in yield.
-See the Extension fact sheet on Bean pod mottle virus for more information.
+See bean pod mottle virus for more information.

 Larvae feed on soybean roots and nodules, but impact is assumed negligible.

 Begin scouting plants at the seedling stage and continue through pod and seed development.

 Visually inspect at least 10 plants spread throughout the field for adults and defoliation.
 Pods should also be inspected for injury later in the season.